-London-based cellist Julia Morneweg enjoys a remarkably versatile career as a soloist, chamber musician and artistic curator that regularly sees her perform at prestigious venues and alongside distinguished artists.
+London-based cellist Julia Morneweg enjoys an exciting career as a soloist, chamber musician and artistic curator that regularly sees her perform at prestigious venues and alongside distinguished artists.

 The recipient of an EMI Music Foundation Award, she made her London concerto debut in 2006 performing the Elgar Concerto at St John's Smith Square which immediately led to further engagements including a performance of Haydn's C major Concerto with the International Mahler Orchestra at the same venue as well as Elgar with the Ternopol Philharmonic Orchestra in the Ukraine.
 Other concerto performances have included Lalo in London and Vivaldi in Cologne.
-As a recitalist she has appeared around the UK, Belgium, Italy, Germany and at venues such as the Purcell Room, Oxford's Holywell Music Rooms, Trieste Opera House, St. Martin in the Fields, the National Gallery, the Victoria and Albert Museum as well as the 2007 Charterhouse Festival (by invitation of renowned flautist Susan Milan) and the Tacoma International Music Festival, USA when she was only 16.
-Most recent festival appearances have included the Leamington, Lower Machen, Uckfield and Shipley Arts Festivals.
-Julia has collaborated with many renowned artists including Shlomo Mintz, Anna Kandinskaya, Mikhail Bereznitsky, Madeleine Mitchell, Roger Chase, Emanuel Abbühl, Joan Enric Lluna, Sergei Podobedov, Kathron Sturrock, and Oleg Poliansky to name a few.
+As a recitalist she has appeared around the UK, Belgium, Italy, Germany and at venues such as the Purcell Room, Oxford's Holywell Music Rooms, Trieste Opera House, St. Martin in the Fields, the National Gallery, the Victoria and Albert Museum, the Charterhouse Festival and the Tacoma International Music Festival, USA.
+Most recent festival appearances have included the Chichester, Swaledale, Leamington, Lower Machen, Uckfield and Shipley Arts Festivals.
+Julia has collaborated with many renowned artists including Shlomo Mintz, Roger Vignoles, Vadim Tsibulevsky, Anna Kandinskaya, Mikhail Bereznitsky, Madeleine Mitchell, Roger Chase, Emanuel Abbühl, Joan Enric Lluna, Kathron Sturrock, and Oleg Poliansky to name a few.

 A passionate chamber musician, she spent eleven years performing as the cellist of the Erato Piano Trio, one of the UK’s leading young ensembles which she founded in 2005.
-After winning the 2006 Anglo-Czech Trust Competition the Trio performed at many important venues across the UK and mainland Europe such as the Purcell Room, Martinu Hall Prague, Zurich's famous Tonhalle, St. David's Hall Cardiff, as well as for the prestigious Pharos Trust series in Nicosia, Cyprus.
-In 2013 they gave their debut in Asia with an extensive tour across China, performing in major halls in cities such as Shanghai, Hangzhou, and Xiamen.
+After winning the 2006 Anglo-Czech Trust Competition, the Trio performed at many important venues across the UK and mainland Europe such as the Purcell Room, Martinu Hall Prague, Zurich's famous Tonhalle, St. David's Hall Cardiff, as well as for the prestigious Pharos Trust series in Nicosia, Cyprus.
+In 2013 they made their debut in Asia with an extensive tour across China, performing in major halls in cities such as Shanghai, Hangzhou, and Xiamen.
 During 2012/13 they were members of the Making Music Concert Promoters Scheme, which awarded them numerous recitals across the UK.
 Previously, the Trio were also invited onto the Concordia Foundation Young Artists Scheme, courtesy of which they performed recitals at St Martin in the Fields and St James Piccadilly.
 Their recording of chamber works by David Braid was released on the Toccata Classics label in 2012.
 Julia's other chamber music engagements have included tours to Croatia and Italy with the acclaimed British ensemble Fibonacci Sequence as well as chamber music recitals in Singapore and Montenegro.
-Since 2016 she is Artistic Director of 'ChamberMusicBox', a London chamber music series that brings together distinguished artists from the UK and all across Europe to perform hugely diverse programmes.

-As an orchestral player, Julia has been a guest with distinguished orchestras including the Orchestra of La Scala Milan, Northern Sinfonia, London Mozart Players, BBC National Orchestra of Wales, London Contemporary Orchestra and has played guest principal and co-principal cello with Northern Ballet Sinfonia and the London Concert Orchestra.
-Julia's varied schedule increasingly also features commercial music, appearing on BBC and ITV television, as well as with rock legends such as Rod Stewart.
+As an orchestral player, Julia has been a guest with distinguished orchestras including the London Philharmonic Orchestra, the Orchestra of La Scala Milan, Northern Sinfonia, London Mozart Players, BBC National Orchestra of Wales, London Contemporary Orchestra and has played guest principal cello with the English Symphony Orchestra, Northern Ballet Sinfonia and the London Concert Orchestra.
+Julia's varied schedule increasingly also features commercial music, recording for film and television, as well as performing with rock legends such as Rod Stewart.

-Now a highly-respected teacher and chamber music coach herself, Julia was taught by Raphael Wallfisch and Klaus Heitz at the Hochschule für Musik und Theater Hannover before completing her degree at the Royal College of Music with Leonid Gorokhov, where she also trained as a pianist.
-She also performed in numerous masterclasses and received guidance from distinguished musicians such as Lluis Claret, Bernard Greenhouse, Alexander Ivashkin, Alexander Baillie, Salvatore Accardo and the Chilingirian Quartet.
+Julia was taught by Raphael Wallfisch and Klaus Heitz at the Hochschule für Musik und Theater Hannover before completing her degree at the Royal College of Music with Leonid Gorokhov, where she also trained as a pianist.
+She performed in numerous masterclasses and received guidance from distinguished musicians such as Lluis Claret, Bernard Greenhouse, Alexander Ivashkin, Alexander Baillie, Salvatore Accardo and the Chilingirian Quartet.